sigilante/curriculum/awl-2023.4/awl-capstones.md

 * `%scape` (anonymizing circle) passes the message around random `%bulb` agents in a circle of comets on a mutual whitelist.
 This occurs for some Tor-like number of hops to random comets in the associated bulb until emitting the now-anonymized message to a target forum.

 * The front-end chat UI should be based on `%hut`.
-Since this relies on known ship membership, one way to handle anonymization is to
+Since this relies on known ship membership, one way to handle anonymization is to emit everything through a particular planet or one of several (as exit gateway from the bulb).

 The size of a bulb should be considered carefully:  too few comets means fewer comets to “hack”; too many comets means messages are too sparse and can be traced more easily.